Home » Recipe Index » Side Dishes

 cubed potatoes in a pot with water and salt.

 STEP TWO: Once the potatoes are cooked, reserve 1 cup of the starchy water and drain the rest.
-Return potatoes to the pot and add butter, plus your milk substitution if using.
+Return potatoes to the pot and add the butter.

 STEP THREE: Gently mash the butter into the potatoes until it’s completely melted and well combined.